Terry Gordy: Extreme Championship Wrestling (1996)

-Return to World Wrestling Federation (1996–1997, 1998)
+World Wrestling Federation (1996–1997)

-Gordy had a brief run in the WWF as The Executioner in 1996 and 1997, where he teamed up with Mankind, both managed by Paul Bearer, and feuded with The Undertaker.
-The Executioner came to the ring under a mask and carrying an axe as Bearer's "hired assassin".
-He made his TV debut at the In Your House pay-per-view Buried Alive on October 20, 1996, where he interfered in The Undertaker's Buried Alive match with Mankind, hitting Undertaker with a shovel and burying him with the help of Mankind and several other wrestlers.
-However, at In Your House 12: It's Time on December 15, The Undertaker defeated The Executioner in an Armageddon Rules match, and Gordy left the promotion shortly afterwards.
+In September 1996, Gordy returned to the World Wrestling Federation, losing to Savio Vega in a dark match at a taping of WWF Superstars.
+He was subsequently repackaged as "The Executioner", a "hired assassin" and ally of Mankind, with both men managed by Paul Bearer.
+As "The Executioner", Gordy wore a mask and carried an axe.
+The Executioner made his television debut at In Your House 11: Buried Alive on October 20, 1996, enabling Mankind to defeat The Undertaker in a Buried Alive match by hitting The Undertaker with a shovel and helping "bury" him.
+This led to an "Armageddon Rules match" between The Executioner and The Undertaker at In Your House 12: It's Time on December 15 that was won by The Undertaker.
+The Executioner went on to team with Mankind to unsuccessfully challenge Owen Hart and the British Bulldog for the WWF World Tag Team Championship before leaving the WWF in January 1997.

-On an episode of Something to Wrestle With, Bruce Prichard claimed that the Executioner gimmick was given to Gordy because McMahon had doubts that Gordy could still compete effectively and the use of a mask was intended to protect Gordy so that if that were the case, Gordy's legacy would not be tainted.
-Had Gordy been able to compete at a high level then there would have been the opportunity later for Gordy to unmask.
+On an episode of Something to Wrestle With, Bruce Prichard claimed that the gimmick of The Executioner was given to Gordy because McMahon had doubts that Gordy could still compete effectively, and the use of a mask was intended to protect Gordy so that if that were the case, Gordy's legacy would not be tainted.
+Had Gordy been able to compete at a high level, there would have been an opportunity for Gordy to unmask.
 It was mentioned that the hiring was mostly done as a favor for Michael Hayes.

-Later career (1998–2001)
+Later career (1997–2001)

 After leaving the WWF and Japan, Gordy worked in the independent circuit.
 On February 21, 1998, Gordy teamed with Dan Severn in a losing effort to Doug Gilbert and Dutch Mantel at the Eddie Gilbert Memorial Show for IWA Mid-South.
 Gordy would reunite with Hayes as they fought Glen Kulka and JR Smooth to a no contest for Power Pro Wrestling on May 28, 1999.
-He wrestled his last match returning to IWA Japan on February 4, 2001 with Shoichi Ichimiya, Tomohiro Ishii, Yukihide Ueno, and Yuji Kito, defeating Doug Gilbert, TJ Shinjuku, Ultra Sebun, Takashi Uwano and Keizo Mastuda.
+He wrestled his last match, returning to IWA Japan on February 4, 2001, with Shoichi Ichimiya, Tomohiro Ishii, Yukihide Ueno, and Yuji Kito, defeating Doug Gilbert, TJ Shinjuku, Ultra Sebun, Takashi Uwano and Keizo Mastuda.

 Personal life

-Gordy had two daughters and a son, Ray Gordy, who wrestled for WWE as "Jesse" and "Slam Master J" before being released in 2010.
+Gordy has two daughters and a son, Ray Gordy, and the latter wrestled for WWE as "Jesse" and "Slam Master J" before his release in 2010.
 His nephew is Richard Aslinger, who competed for All Japan Pro Wrestling as Richard Slinger.
-His daughter Miranda currently wrestles on the independent circuit and has also competed in Japan.
+His daughter Miranda currently wrestles on the independent circuit and competed in Japan.
 He was known for his "high octane, southern lifestyle" outside of the ring.